12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Angela Corrias – Chasing the Unexpected – pinterest.com/angelacorrias

 First of all, it’s crucial for foreigners to know where they can or cannot go.
-At present, the cities where foreigners are safer are Herat, Mazar-e-Sharif, Bamiyan, the Panjshir Valley, and to some extent Kabul.
+At present, the cities where foreigners are safer are Herat, Mazar-e-Sharif, Bamiyan, the Panjshir Valley, and, to some extent, Kabul.

-This is if they land in Kabul, while, if they are coming to Afghanistan by land from Tajikistan, they can only visit the Wakhan Corridor in the Badakhshan region, the only one the government has kept for tourists, but from where you can’t go to other regions or take a road trip as it’s too dangerous.
+This is if they land in Kabul, while if they are coming to Afghanistan by land from Tajikistan, they can only visit the Wakhan Corridor in the Badakhshan region, the only one the government has kept for tourists, but from where you can’t go to other regions or take a road trip, as it’s too dangerous.

-Travelers need also to keep in mind that foreigners need to stay in the city, as the outskirts and surrounding villages are not safe, and if they want to travel from one province to another, it’s always better to go by plane, except maybe from Kabul to the Panjshir Valley, where it’s possible to go by car with a trustworthy driver.
+Travelers also need to keep in mind that foreigners need to stay in the city, as the outskirts and surrounding villages are not safe, and if they want to travel from one province to another, it’s always better to go by plane, except maybe from Kabul to the Panjshir Valley, where it’s possible to go by car with a trustworthy driver.

 In the cities, too, there are specific security measures to adopt: try to blend in, especially by dressing like locals as much as possible, especially women, choose a hotel with a good level of security, don’t go out every day at the same time, don’t go always to same places or follow every day the same routine or take the same road, and don’t stay out late at night.

-Traveling to Afghanistan is risky, it would be pointless and wrong to say the opposite, but it’s unquestionable that it will make for a truly unforgettable trip.
+Traveling to Afghanistan is risky; it would be pointless and wrong to say the opposite, but it’s unquestionable that it will make for a truly unforgettable trip.

 Kashmir (India)